What Does it Take to Be an Art, Drama, or Music Professor?

 - Faculty Member

-In the United States, there were 122,500 jobs for Art, Drama, or Music Professor in 2016.
+In 2016, there was an estimated number of 122,500 jobs in the United States for Art, Drama, or Music Professor.
 New jobs are being produced at a rate of 12% which is above the national average.
 The Bureau of Labor Statistics predicts 14,700 new jobs for Art, Drama, or Music Professor by 2026.
 There will be an estimated 11,200 positions for Art, Drama, or Music Professor per year.

 The states with the most job growth for Art, Drama, or Music Professor are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Vermont, Maine, or Alaska.
 These states have the worst job growth for this type of profession.